 Material culture, art and artefacts

 Thomas was particularly interested in material culture.
 He photographed many objects in situ, and documented manufacturing processes such as pot-making.
-He also collected around 5,000 objects, the majority of which were subsequently acquired by the University of Cambridge Museum of Archaeology and Ethnology (now the Museum of Archaeology and Anthropology).
+He also collected around 3,000 objects, the majority of which were subsequently acquired by the University of Cambridge Museum of Archaeology and Ethnology (now the Museum of Archaeology and Anthropology).
 From the little correspondence that survives relating to his collecting practices, it appears that Thomas purchased and commissioned the majority of objects he collected.
-He photographed his collections prior to sending them to the UK, although it appears that few of these photographic records have survived.
+He occasionally photographed his collections prior to sending them to the UK.

 In addition to the extensive collections at Cambridge, a small number of objects from N. W. Thomas’s first tour are held by the Pitt Rivers Museum, Oxford.

 Over the 55 months between 1909 and 1915 that Thomas spent conducting fieldwork in Nigeria and Sierra Leone, he exposed approximately 7,000 quarter plate glass negatives.
 Around 5,200 of these negatives survive and are held in the photographic archives of the Royal Anthropological Institute.
 Approximately 6,200 loose contemporary prints are held by the University of Cambridge Museum of Archaeology and Anthropology.
 About half of the photographs that Thomas took during his three Nigerian tours were compiled in triplicate sets of albums, each set comprising eight volumes.
 Originally, sets of these albums were held by the Colonial Office in London and the Colonial Secretariat in Lagos, while a third set was intended for scholarly reference and held by the Horniman Museum in South London.
-Today copies of the albums are held by the UK National Archives and the University of Cambridge Museum of Archaeology and Anthropology.
-At least one of the albums is now held by the National Museum, Lagos and we are trying to ascertain whether others have also survived in Nigeria.
+Today copies of the albums are held by the UK National Archives, the University of Cambridge Museum of Archaeology and Anthropology and the Nigerian National Museum in Lagos.

 One of the most remarkable legacies of N. W. Thomas’s anthropological surveys are the field recordings he made.
 These were recorded on wax phonograph cylinders without the use of a microphone.
 Thomas made over 700 recordings, including samples of speech in the different regional dialects used in the areas in which he worked, as well as songs, stories and musical instruments.
 Copies of the wax cylinders were originally deposited at the Museum of Archaeology and Anthropology in Cambridge, the Pitt Rivers Museum in Oxford, and the Horniman Museum in South London for scholarly reference.
 The British Library Sound Archive now holds the most complete set.